Canadian General Investments (TSE:CGI) Declares Quarterly Dividend of $0.25

-Canadian General Investments (TSE:CGI – Get Free Report) declared a quarterly dividend on Thursday, April 18th, Zacks reports.
-Investors of record on Friday, May 31st will be given a dividend of 0.25 per share on Saturday, June 15th.
-This represents a $1.00 annualized dividend and a yield of 2.71%.
-The ex-dividend date is Friday, May 31st.
+Canadian General Investments (TSE:CGI – Get Free Report) announced a quarterly dividend on Thursday, April 18th, Zacks reports.
+Stockholders of record on Friday, May 31st will be given a dividend of 0.25 per share on Saturday, June 15th.
+This represents a $1.00 annualized dividend and a dividend yield of 2.71%.
+The ex-dividend date of this dividend is Friday, May 31st.

 Featured Articles